Metalloid: Catalysts

-Boron trifluoride and trichloride are used as catalysts in organic synthesis and electronics; the tribromide is used in the manufacture of diborane.
+Boron trifluoride and trichloride are used as homogeneous catalysts in organic synthesis and electronics; the tribromide is used in the manufacture of diborane.
 Non-toxic boron ligands could replace toxic phosphorus ligands in some transition metal catalysts.
 Silica sulfuric acid (SiO2OSO3H) is used in organic reactions.
 Germanium dioxide is sometimes used as a catalyst in the production of PET plastic for containers; cheaper antimony compounds, such as the trioxide or triacetate, are more commonly employed for the same purpose despite concerns about antimony contamination of food and drinks.
 Arsenic trioxide has been used in the production of natural gas, to boost the removal of carbon dioxide, as have selenous acid and tellurous acid.
 Selenium acts as a catalyst in some microorganisms.
 Tellurium, its dioxide, and its tetrachloride are strong catalysts for air oxidation of carbon above 500 °C. Graphite oxide can be used as a catalyst in the synthesis of imines and their derivatives.
 Activated carbon and alumina have been used as catalysts for the removal of sulfur contaminants from natural gas.
-Titanium doped aluminium has been identified as a substitute for expensive noble metal catalysts used in the production of industrial chemicals.
+Titanium doped aluminium has been suggested as a substitute for noble metal catalysts used in the production of industrial chemicals.